svikashk/agile/agile/scrum-meetings.md

 When you’re discussing to agree on what everyone will deliver at the end of the sprint, it’s best to get everyone’s input and perspective before you move forward.
 After all, you wouldn’t want to miss any edge cases.

+---

 ## How long should a Sprint Planning Meeting last?
 {: .fs-5 .no_toc }

-According to Scrum Guide, the sprint planning meeting is time-boxed to eight hours for a one month sprint.
+According to [Scrum Guide](http://www.scrumguides.org/scrum-guide.html), the sprint planning meeting is time-boxed to eight hours for a one month sprint.
 If your sprint is shorter than a month, sprint planning meeting is reduced proportionately.
 For example, a two-week sprint should not have a sprint planning meeting that exceeds four hours.

 But does that mean you must spend eight hours planning for a month-long sprint?